 Teachers will take these matters seriously and speak to the child away from the class as a matter of priority.
-Teachers will draw their concerns to the attention of the Head teacher and the designated safeguarding lead within the school.
-The Head teacher and DSL will then deal with the matter in consultation with professionals as appropriate.
+Teachers will draw their concerns to the attention of the Headteacher and the Designated Safeguarding Lead within the school.
+The Headteacher and DSL will then deal with the matter in consultation with professionals as appropriate.
 (See also Safeguarding Policy).

 We occasionally engage the expertise of other appropriate external visitors to work with us to provide advice and support to children with regard to RSE and Health Education.
 Such visits should be arranged through the PSHE leader and with the approval of senior leaders.
 These sessions are in addition to, and intended to complement, our existing RSE provision.
 Where external visitors are involved, teachers will have discussed and shared the planning and content of the sessions with visitors in advance.
 A class teacher will always be present and responsible for classroom management.
 Visitors supporting the delivery of RSE will follow the agreed ground rules and the protocols set out above regarding any safeguarding or child protection concerns.
+Visitor safeguarding procedures including a checklist are followed in all cases.